 The following morning, remove the lid.

-Place it in your prepared pan: a buttered Detroit-style pizza pan with 1 teaspoon of oil in the center:
+Or you can proceed: place it in your prepared pan: a buttered Detroit-style pizza pan with 1 teaspoon of oil in the center:

 A buttered Detroit-style pizza pan holding a ball of yeasted Detroit-style pizza dough slicked in olive oil.